-June 2022 - HOTCUS Conference - Edinburgh, UK - Presenting the findings of my MSc dissertation on the evolution of Malcolm X's vernacular, sound, and tone resulting from a shift in his political views.
+June 2022 - HOTCUS Conference - Edinburgh, UK - scheduled to present the findings of my MSc dissertation on the evolution of Malcolm X's vernacular, sound, and tone resulting from a shift in his political views

 Self-Defense through Sound in Claudia Rankine’s Citizen

 Canadian Review of American Studies | Volume 51, Issue 2 | ‘21